Depo Provera - What Are The Chances of Getting Pregnant?

-According to WebMD, Birth control with Depo Provera begins as soon as the first shot is given within the first five days of your menstrual period and it lasts for at least three months.
+According to WebMD, the Depo shot is immediately effective as long as you get it within 5 days of the start of your period.
+It lasts for at least three months and you need to get another shot every 12 weeks.
 How worry free does that sound ladies?
 No more worrying about organizing your pills and taking them on time!

-Each Depo Provera injection that is administered every three months, keeps your ovaries in a dormant state for that same period of time, which results in no ovulation.
+What Does Depo Provera Do To My Body?The Depo Provera injection keeps your ovaries in a dormant state.
+You will get the shot once every three months which results in no ovulation.
 Since your ovaries are not releasing any eggs, this means that you will not be able to pregnant.
-Apart from stopping your ovulation, it also decreases your menstrual bleeding and can also stop it too.
-An extra lining is formed along the uterine wall during menstruation, in anticipation for a fertilized egg.
-However if the egg is not fertilized, then the extra lining is sloughed from the uterus, which results in a period.
-Depo Provera works to prohibit the growth of this extra lining in the uterus; and without a thick uterine lining, pregnancy cannot take hold, and the drug, therefore, acts as a contraceptive.
+Depo Provera also decreases your menstrual bleeding and can even stop it too.
+Normally, your uterine lining gets thicker in anticipation of a fertilized egg.
+If there is no fertilized egg, then the lining sheds which results in your period.
+Depo Provera helps stop the growth of the lining.
+Without a thick uterine lining, pregnancy cannot take hold, and the shot acts as a contraceptive

-Since Depo Provera prevents normal menstruation by inhibiting the growth of the uterine lining, many women experience a complete loss of their periods for many years.
-This can be very difficult and frustrating situation, especially if you are trying to conceive.
-Without a normally recurring period, it can be tricky trying to figure out exactly when you ovulate; which makes it very difficult when you are hoping to become pregnant.
-Therefore, if you have come off Depo Provera, you should be aware that it could be quite a while before your body returns to normal.
+Due to how Depo Provera works, many women experience a complete loss of their periods for many years.
+Having no period can be upsetting and frustrating, especially if you are trying to get pregnant.
+Without a regular period, it can be tricky trying to figure out exactly when you ovulate.
+Knowing when you ovulate is vital when you want to get pregnant.
+If you have come off Depo Provera, you should be aware that it could be quite a while before your body returns to normal.

-You can try to jump start your system back into reproductive wellness by taking fertility supplements, like FertilAid for Women, to help get your hormones back on track and your reproductive system working as it should.
-Once your hormones are back on track and ovulation is occurring normally again, your chances of getting pregnant will increase.
+You can try to jump-start your system back into reproductive wellness by taking fertility supplements, like FertilAid for Women, to help get your hormones back on track and your reproductive system working as it should.
+Once your hormones are back on track, and you are ovulating regularly again, your chances of getting pregnant will increase.